Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Discussion

-While observed \hi\ warp sizes appear consistent with hot CGM spins expected from simulations, observed warp tilt angles may be lower than misalignment angles of simulated hot CGM. \cite{garcia-ruizNeutralHydrogenOptical2002} observed warp angles of $3<\theta_{\rm warp}<25^\circ$ with a median of $12^\circ$ in edge-on galaxies, if we consider only the $16$ out of $26$ objects in their sample with $R_{\hi}/R_{25}>1.2$ where we expect $\theta_{\rm warp}\approx\thetam$ (see Section~\ref{sec:hotinflows} and especially eqn.~\ref{eq:ttorque to tflow}).
-Somewhat larger warp angles of $15^\circ-20^\circ$ are measured in seven galaxies from the Local Volume \hi\ survey \citep{wangLocalVolumeSurvey2017}, though they caution that their measurement method may somewhat overestimate true warp angles.
-For comparison, \citet{DeFelippis20} looked at misalignments between the CGM and stellar disc in $z=0$ MW-mass galaxies in the \textsc{TNG100} simulations, and found a median $\thetam=15^\circ$ for galaxies in the upper quartile of the angular momentum distribution, and a larger $\thetam=40^\circ$ for galaxies in the lower quartile. \cite{Huscher21} deduced a larger median $\thetam=56^\circ$ in the \eagle simulations \citep{schayeEAGLEProjectSimulating2015}.
-The simulated $\theta_{\rm tilt}$ thus appear to be on average larger than observed $\theta_{\rm warp}$, though larger surveys, a more careful comparison that accounts for survey selection, and understanding how simulated $\theta_{\rm tilt}$ depend on feedback parameters and simulation resolution are needed to test this conclusion.
+While observed \hi\ warp sizes appear consistent with hot CGM spins in simulations, observed warp tilt angles may be lower than misalignment angles of simulated hot CGM. \cite{garcia-ruizNeutralHydrogenOptical2002} measured warp angles of $3<\theta_{\rm warp}<25^\circ$ with a median of $12^\circ$ in edge-on galaxies, if we consider only the $16$ out of $26$ objects in their sample with $R_{\hi}/R_{25}>1.2$ where we expect $\theta_{\rm warp}\approx\thetam$ (see Fig.~\ref{fig:theta_j} and eqn.~\ref{eq:ttorque to tflow}).
+Somewhat larger warp angles of $15^\circ-20^\circ$ have been measured in seven galaxies from the Local Volume \hi\ survey \citep{wangLocalVolumeSurvey2017}, though they caution that their measurement method may overestimate true warp angles.
+For comparison, \citet{DeFelippis20} looked at misalignments between the CGM and stellar disc in $z=0$ MW-mass galaxies in the \textsc{TNG100} simulations \citep{pillepichFirstResultsTNG502019}, and found a median $\thetam=15^\circ$ for galaxies in the upper quartile of the angular momentum distribution, and a larger $\thetam=40^\circ$ for galaxies in the lower quartile. \cite{Huscher21} deduced a larger median $\thetam=56^\circ$ in the \eagle simulations \citep{schayeEAGLEProjectSimulating2015}.
+The simulated $\theta_{\rm tilt}$ thus appear to be on average larger than observed $\theta_{\rm warp}$.
+Larger observational surveys and a more careful comparison that accounts for survey selection, together with measuring simulated tilt angles specifically in the inner hot CGM which sources the accretion, will be able to test this conclusion more robustly.